 Although whistling can’t curb major emotional upsets, it would be a better option than yelling at someone for cutting you off on the road, for example.
 And it can certainly make time go by more pleasantly.

-Whistling for your lungs
+Whistling strengthens your lungs

-In addition to lifting your mood, whistling is good for your heart and lungs.
+In addition to lifting your mood, whistling is good for health… specifically your heart and lungs.
 Wagstaff says it promotes healthy blood circulation and a normal heart rate.
 When you whistle, your internal organs get a massage as your diaphragm drops downward during inhalations.
 The deep diaphragmatic breathing required for whistling brings more oxygen into your body, which is also good for your health and your mood.

 Whistling is similar to pursed-lip breathing, and is a strategy that some people use during pulmonary rehabilitation, such as when dealing with chronic obstructive pulmonary disorder (COPD).
 COPD is the third leading cause of death in the United States.
 The condition is characterized by shortness of breath, mucus production, and coughing, and is known to worsen over time.
 The purse-lipped breathing exercise is essentially whistling without producing tones.
 You simply breathe out with your mouth in the same position puckered lips position you use to whistle for a count of four before inhaling through your nose for two counts, and repeating.